-The CFI classification algorithm is an improved version of the early FIL, VF1 and VFI5 algorithms [3, 7, 9].
+The CFI classification algorithm is an improved version of the early FIL, VF1 and VFI5 algorithms [3, 7, 10].
 Here, the CFI algorithm is described in detail and explained through an example.

-2.1 Knowledge Representation
+Knowledge Representation

 The CFI classification algorithm represents a concept description by a set of feature intervals.
 The classification of a new instance is based on a voting among the classifications made based on the value of each feature separately.
-Each training example is represented as a vector of nominal (discrete) or linear (continuous) feature values and a label that represents its associated class.
+Each training example is represented as a vector of nominal (discrete) or linear (continuous) feature values plus a label that represents its associated class.
 The CFI algorithm first projects all training instances on each feature separately.
 Using the projections of the training examples, it constructs a set of intervals for each feature.
 An interval is either a range or a point interval.
 A range interval is a set of consecutive values of a given feature with the same class value, whereas a point interval is defined as a single feature value.
 For range intervals, lower and upper bounds of the range value, its class value and the vote are maintained.
 For point intervals, on the other hand, the lower and upper values are the same, but there may be several class values.
-Therefore, an interval is represented by a vector, whose first two elements store the lower and upper bounds and the remaining elements correspond to the votes for each class, as shown below:
+Therefore, an interval is represented as a vector, whose first two elements store the lower and upper bounds and the remaining elements correspond to the votes for each class, as shown below:

-$$< lb, ub, V_1, V_2, \ldots V_k >$$
+$$\langle lb, ub, V_1, V_2, \dots V_k \rangle$$

-Here, k is the number of classes in the domain, and $V_i$ represents the vote of the interval for class $C_i$ .
+Here, k is the number of classes in the domain, and V_i represents the vote of the interval for class C_i .

 An example training data set and the corresponding feature intervals constructed by the CFI algorithms is shown in Figure 1.
-The example domain consists of three features, namely $f_1$ , $f_2$ , and $f_3$ , the first two of which are linear and the last one is a nominal feature.
-The nominal feature can take values from the set $\{A, B, C\}$ .
-The class labels are $C_1$ , $C_2$ , and $C_3$ .
+The example domain consists of three features, namely f_1 , f_2 , and f_3 , the first two of which are linear and the last one is a nominal feature.
+The nominal feature can take values from the set $\{A, B, C\}$.
+The class labels are C_1 , C_2 , and C_3 .
 There are seven training instances in this example.